openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 leave unpatched CVEs on worker-nodes much longer than necessary.
 It will also eventually lead to the need to resolve version skew (Upgradeable=False will be reported by the API cluster operator).

-Service Delivery understands that expose the full range of options to cluster lifecycle administrators could dramatically increase the overhead of managing their fleet.
+Service Delivery understands that exposing the full range of options to cluster lifecycle administrators could dramatically increase the overhead of managing their fleet.
 To prevent this outcome, Service Delivery will only expose a subset of the change management strategies.
-They will also implement sanitization of the configuration options a use can supply to those strategies.
+They will also implement sanitization of the configuration options a user can supply to those strategies.
 For example, a simplified interface in OCM for building a limited range of RRULEs that are compliant with Service Delivery's update policies.